The-Chinese-Room/Inkpot/README.md

 ### Changes from 0.3.20
 Settings backed by CVars added.
-First pass on autload reload and replay.
+First pass on auto reload and replay of ink source.

 ### Changes from 0.2.20
 JSON serialisation now functional.